- Back-to-school in England and Wales enables 26% of small business owners to resume normal working hours

 Gareth K Thomas is a foster Dad to three children.
 He runs Clarified, a Cardiff-based digital consultancy, which designs and builds digital strategies for small businesses: “In March 2020 I resigned myself to the fact that life would be fairly quiet until the pandemic was over.
 That didn’t turn out to be the case.
 I’ve been busier than ever juggling the changing needs of clients and new business, all while homeschooling my three foster children.
 My time has been stretched so thinly that I’ve even had to turn a few prospective clients away, I simply didn’t have the time to take them on.
 The reopening of schools has given me the opportunity to focus on my business again, I’m looking forward to it.”

-Symmie Swil, Head of SME Banking at Starling commented: “More than half of our customers are parents and we’ve seen determination that they’ve demonstrated in the face of the pandemic, juggling homeschooling with work commitments.
+Symmie Swil, Head of SME Banking at Starling commented: “More than half of our customers are parents or guardians and we’ve seen determination that they’ve demonstrated in the face of the pandemic, juggling homeschooling with work commitments.
 The reopening of schools offers a welcome chance for entrepreneurs to refocus their efforts on managing their businesses and seeking opportunities to grow in these unpredictable times.”